panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 ### Step 2: green

-Let's then create a simple function with an empty body:
+Let's then create the `sum.js` module exporting a simple function with an empty body:

 ```javascript
 export function sum() {}
 ```

-Now running the test you are being in the green phase.
+The unit test passes and I'm successfully in the green phase.

 ```
  PASS  sum.spec.js